WildH0g/UnitTestingApp/README.md

 ❌ FAILED: Wrong result because 1+2 should be equal to 3
 ```

-If we are using `assert` that has `message`as input argument, the message will be printed as testing result.
+If we are using `assert` that has a mandatory `message`as input argument, the message will be printed as testing result.

-In case `printSummary()` is invoked with level info is equal to `1`, it logs out an additional line providing statistics about testing results:
+When using `printSummary()` with level info is equal to `1`, it logs out an additional line providing statistics about testing results:

 ```
 TOTAL TESTS= 1, ❌ FAILED=0, ✔ PASSED=1
 ALL TESTS ✔ PASSED
 ```
-Indicating that `1`test passed and `0` test failed
+Indicating that `1`test passed and `0` test failed and the total tests executed

 ### assert(condition, message)